 Coaches are NOT players.
 A coach must be registered as a player to play.

-Any team playing knowingly or unknowingly playing an unregistered or suspended player will automatically forfeit the game.
-It is up to you to know your player’s availability.
+Any team playing knowingly or unknowingly playing an unregistered or suspended player will automatically forfeit the game and lose a point.
+It is up to team leadership to know each player’s registration compliance.

 A player receiving a red card MUST immediately leave the field and stay 100 yards away.
 You may not go back and talk to the referee after the game.
 You could receive an extra suspension.
 Managers and captains will may choose to follow up for the player after the game.